How I survived my move and stayed connected through it all

 Smart home manager

-We started using an app called Smart Home Manager that helps us locate dead spots throughout our home.
+We started using an AT&T app called Smart Home Manager that helps us locate dead spots throughout our home.
 This way, we know exactly where to place our Wi-Fi extenders for optimal coverage.

 smart home manager